GM302/https---github.com-GM302-MergeTest/todo-manager-lwc-master/README.md

-# How to install originalghousech
+# How to install originalghousmohi
 1. Clone this repo or download as zip file
 2. Open the donwloaded folder in VS Code
 3. Authorize a Dev Hub Org